lawrence-matsuoka/hexfml/README.md

-# hexfml
+# HexFML

 Etymology: Hex + SFML not hex + the acronym fml that has a much different meaning, but definitely reflects the development experience so far.
+I really enjoyed the combinatorial game theory class I took this semester and I wanted to try making one of the games we learned about in class.
+This is not an analysis of Hex in any way.

 ## Learning outcomes
 - C++